gjbae1212/hit-counter/README.md

 To protect from abuse by massive requests, parts of request information are converted to hashing data in local-cache, and it deletes after the elapsed time.

 ## LICENSE
-This project is licensed underl GPL V3.0.
+This project is licensed under GPL V3.0.